ADPer0705/my_notes/computerScience/machineLearning/introduction_to_ml/introduction_to_ml.md

 	ALL fields may overlap !
 	ALL of them might use ML !

+> [!NOTE]
+> Machine learning builds upon the language of mathematics to express concepts that seem intuitively obvious but that are surprisingly difficult to formalize

 ---

 following are some of the python frameworks used for machine learning :